 I feel strongly that stories based in Wales should reach young audiences far and wide.
 Every child should experience the magic and wonder of this beautiful country, and one way for them to do that, is by reading stories from Wales.

+One of your own mottos, as signalled on your website is “be proud of your achievements”.
+This comes across in Grace-Ella: Witch Camp.
+Was it a conscious decision to allow these messages to filter through your writing and Grace-Ella’s character?
 I hadn’t even thought about that so no, it hasn’t been a conscious decision.
 I’m a perfectionist and my own worst critic in everything I do.
 As a child, I never felt quite good enough, even though I was often ‘top of the class’ in terms of my work.
 I’ve also taught children who found it difficult to feel a sense of achievement, often comparing themselves to others and in their minds, finding themselves lacking.